LENDING

 5. Better insight into ROI

 While analytical reports are easily accessible to monitor productivity, they can also help senior management get better clarity about their revenue streams and performance.
-With some systems also having prediction capabilities, they can highlight issues needing intervention.
+With some systems also having prediction capabilities, they can highlight issues that need intervention.

 When choosing a loan management system for your business, it’s important to consider your specific needs and the size of your business.